Committees

 Time Commitment

-Committee meetings are typically held virtually on a bi-monthly or quarterly basis, providing flexibility while maintaining consistent progress.
+Committee meetings are set up by each committee, providing flexibility while maintaining consistent progress.
 Attendance at the in-person meeting during the ISFA Annual Conference is expected to foster stronger connections and facilitate key decision-making.
 Occasionally, additional meetings may be scheduled as committees work on specific projects or tasks that require more focused attention.

 For questions, contact us at info@isfanow.org.